fabricom-systems/fabricom-systems/src/posts/hello-world.md

 btw, I'm writing this while listening to a business meeting lol

 ## Changelog
 Absolutely nothing!
-I'm not yet workin on the projects I want to.
+I'm not yet working on the projects I want to.

 The only changelog right now is this silly blog post — that I'm really proud of 🥹